 Or you may like to consult your Doctor for a Dive Medical using the Australian Standard Forms ‘AS.4005.1

 Flying after Scuba Diving

-For a single no decompression scuba dive, you should not fly or go to altitude for at least 18 hours after a scuba dive.
-For multiple dives, you should not fly for 24 hours after your last dive.
-If Skydiving or Hot Air Ballooning you must wait 24 hours after your dive.
-We recommend waiting a minimum of 24 hours whenever possible
+For a single, non-decompression scuba dive, you should not fly or go to altitude for at least 18 hours after a scuba dive.
+You should not fly for 24 hours after your last dive.
+If you are skydiving or hot-air ballooning, you must wait 24 hours after diving.
+We recommend waiting a minimum of 24 hours whenever possible.